personalscience/BRT-ios/README.md

 Viewers
 =======

 A view knows absolutely nothing about a session.
-It just uses kicks off some instances of BTStimulusResponseView nicely laid out.
+It just  kicks off some instances of BTStimulusResponseView nicely laid out.
 Those instances return a **BTResponse** when touched.

 *  **MoleWhackViewer**: viewer for the whack-a-mole UI
 *  **BTMoleLineViewer**: a subclass of BTMoleWhackViewer (written in Swift)